danilko/topdown-2d-multiplayer/README.md

 Code Reference
 ======
-Base on following tutorials and rebuilt in C Sharp Godot Implementation (however, there are additional tweaks, so the code is no longer like their original codes)
+Base on following tutorials and rebuilt in C Sharp Godot Implementation (however,  the code in this repo is no longer like their original codes due to different features/targets)

+In no particular order

 Kehom's Forge Tutorials on Multi-Player (the first tutorial and second one using snapshots)